Moree, New South Wales: Township of Moree

-In 1851 James Brand and Mary Geddes arrived with their Aboriginal servant girl Jane Laney.
-They built a general store on the banks of the river in 1852.
-They added a post office was added the following year.
-The family sold up and moved to the Hunter Region in 1857 but James died in 1858.
-The widowed Mary was left with six children to support.
-She returned to Moree to open another business, and in 1861 she opened the community's first inn.
+In 1851, James Brand and Mary Geddes arrived with their Aboriginal servant girl Jane Laney.
+They built a general store on the banks of the river in 1852, and added a post office the following year.
+The family sold up and moved to the Hunter Region in 1857, but James died in 1858.
+The widowed Mary, left with six children to support, returned to Moree and, in 1861, opened the community's first inn.

 Moree was gazetted as a town in 1862, with land sales proceeding that year.

 A court of petty sessions was established in 1863.
-A severe flood took place in 1864.
-The first constable arrived and a police station was set up in 1865.
+A severe flood occurred in 1864.
+The first constable arrived in 1865 and a police station was set up.
 The first church (Wesleyan Methodist) was built in 1867, when the town had a population of 43.

-As closer settlement proceeded, agriculture emerged as a thriving industry on the fertile flood plains.
-Banking began in 1876.
-The first local newspaper was set up in 1881, at which time the population was 295.
+After closer settlement was initiated, agriculture emerged as a thriving industry on the fertile flood plains.
+A bank was set up in 1876, and a local newspaper was first published in 1881, at which time the population was 295.

 The town became a municipality in 1890.
-During 1894 construction of the Federation-style lands office started; it ended that year with the completion of the ground floor.
-(The building is now heritage listed.)
-The second storey was added in 1903.
+During 1894, construction of the Federation-style lands office started, with the ground floor completed by the end of the year.
+A second storey was added in 1903.
+The building is now heritage listed.

-In 1895 the Great Artesian Basin, which sits under Moree, was tapped; it yields more than thirteen megalitres of water daily.
-The bore was sunk to 3000 ft deep in order to provide water for agricultural pursuits, but was proved to be unsuitable for this purpose.
+In 1895, the Great Artesian Basin, which lies under Moree, was tapped.
+A bore was sunk to 3000 ft in order to provide water for agricultural use, but it proved to be unsuitable for that purpose.
+The bore yields more than thirteen megalitres of water daily.

-The railway line and service from Sydney arrived in 1897.
-This increased the access to markets and goods for both producers and consumers in the town.
+The railway reached Moree in 1887, when the Mungindi line was opened, proving a passenger service to Sydney.
+The railway increased access to markets and goods for both producers and consumers in the town.

-Wheat cultivation increased after World War II, and a flour mill was built at Moree in 1951.
-Other new crops were added.
+Wheat cultivation increased after World War II, and a flour mill was opened at Moree in 1951.
 The first commercial pecan nut farm was established on the Gwydir Highway east of Moree in 1966.
-The Trawalla Pecan Nut Farm is the largest pecan nut farm in the southern hemisphere, growing about 75,000 trees.
-In 1994 the Gwydir Olive Grove Company was established when two Moree families started producing olive oil from olives grown in the area.
+The Trawalla Pecan Nut Farm is the largest pecan farm in the southern hemisphere, with about 75,000 trees.
+In 1994, the Gwydir Olive Grove Company was established and two Moree families started producing olive oil from trees grown in the area.

-Moree was one of the destinations of the famous 1965 Freedom Bus ride, a historic trip through northern NSW led by activist Charles Perkins to bring media attention to discrimination against Indigenous Australians.
-The racial segregation of rural Australia was brought to the attention of urban Australians, in particular at the Moree Baths and Swimming Pool.
+Moree was one of the destinations of the famous 1965 Freedom Bus ride, a historic trip through northern NSW, led by activist Charles Perkins, aimed at bringing media attention to discrimination against Indigenous Australians.
+Urban Australians were made aware of racial segregation in rural Australia, in particular at the Moree Baths and Swimming Pool.
 When the activists tried to desegregate the pool they "were pelted with eggs and rotten fruit".
 Aboriginal people were also refused entry to pubs and theatres.

-At the Moree swimming pool, after the Freedom Riders confronted the local council and pool management, they agreed to allow Indigenous children to swim in the pool outside school hours.
+At the Moree swimming pool, after the Freedom Riders confronted them, the local council and pool management agreed to allow Indigenous children to swim in the pool outside school hours.